lesmana/gpl-summary-for-readmes/README.md

 goals and non-goals
 -------------------

-it should be a human readable. it should be short. at least shorter than the snippet that is recommend by gpl itself. it should pronounce the four freedoms that is granted by the license. it should pronounce the copyleft obligations to protect those freedoms. it should be correct (no false claims) but does not need to be complete.
+it should be a human readable (as opposed to lawyer readable). it should pronounce the four freedoms that is granted by the license. it should pronounce the copyleft obligations to protect those freedoms. it should be correct. that means there should be no false claims. it should be short. at least shorter than the snippet that is recommend by gpl itself.

+it does not need to be complete. for example the fact that you can charge money for the distribution is not mentioned. also the obligation to protocol your changes with timestamps. although that one is covered by git or other versioning systems already.

+it does not need to be lawyer proof.